Daniel Bryan Cleared To Return To In-Ring WWE Action

 In an interview with ESPN’s SportsCenter shortly after that, Bryan warned young athletes about the dangers of brain trauma and urged them to take precautions.

 Bryan began undergoing hyperbaric oxygen therapy treatments to reverse the effects of previous concussions.

 The wrestler signed his first WWE developmental contract in 2000.
 After 18 months, he was released and began a run in the independents.
 He eventually re-signed with WWE in 2009, debuted as part of the reality-show version of NXT and ultimately made his “main roster” debut as part of The Nexus in June 2010.
 On that night, however, an incident involving the choking of ring announcer Justin Roberts with his own tie led to Bryan’s release four days later.

-Approximately a year before his final match, in May 2014, Bryan underwent a cervical foraminotomy to repair damage to a nerve root in his neck.
-He didn’t return to in-ring action until just before the Royal Rumble in January 2015.
+Approximately a year prior to his last competition, in May 2014, Bryan had surgery to fix a nerve located in his neck.
+He came back to fight ahead of the Royal Rumble in 2015.